SBerik/multithreaded-tgbot-python-c/README.md

 # multithreaded-tgbot-python-c
-Multithread telegram bot using python and c++
+Multithread telegram bot using python and c